Getting Credentials from Heroku

 This scratch schema will be used for persistent derived tables.
 Please note this will only function properly when you’re using a forked version of your database.
 You must NOT be using Looker on top of a “hot swap” streaming replication database, because you must be able to write to the database from outside the application.

-In the current Looker release, PostgreSQL supports the following Looker features:
+In Looker 21.0, PostgreSQL supports the following Looker features:

 After completing the database configuration, you can connect to the database from Looker using these directions.